Sam Clovis: Trump advisor and administration official

-On June 4, 2015, The Washington Post reported that Rick Perry, shortly after launching his presidential campaign, hired Clovis to chair his campaign in Iowa.
+On June 4, 2015, The Washington Post reported that former Texas Governor Rick Perry, shortly after launching his presidential campaign, hired Clovis to chair his campaign in Iowa.
 On August 24, 2015, nearly three months later, The Washington Post reported that Clovis resigned from the campaign, in part, over the campaign's failure to pay his salary.
 Clovis endorsed Donald Trump the next day, August 25, with an introduction at a rally held in Dubuque, Iowa.
 Clovis joined the campaign as a national co-chair and policy advisor.
 During this time, Clovis went on unpaid leave from Morningside College, before leaving permanently in late 2015.

-Clovis became national cochairman of Trump's campaign team and served as a frequent spokesperson on cable news.
+Clovis became national co-chairman of Trump's campaign team and served as a frequent spokesperson on cable news.
 After Trump took office in January 2017, he appointed Clovis as senior White House adviser to the United States Department of Agriculture (USDA).

 In July 2017, Trump nominated Clovis to the post of Under Secretary of Agriculture for Research, Education, and Economics, the USDA's top science post.
 The nomination attracted attention because this post is traditionally filled by a scientist, and Clovis has no scientific background.
 A statute requires that nominees for the position be chosen from among "distinguished scientists with specialized training or significant experience in agricultural research, education, and economics."

-In October 2017, former Trump campaign advisor George Papadopoulos pleaded guilty to lying to federal agents about his contacts with the Russia government during the campaign.
+In October 2017, former Trump campaign foreign policy advisor George Papadopoulos pleaded guilty to lying to federal agents about his contacts with the Russia government during the campaign.
 Papadopoulos was charged by special counsel Robert Mueller as part of his investigation into Russian interference in the 2016 U.S. election.
 According to court records, Papadopoulos had been recruited to join Trump's foreign policy advisor team in early March 2016 by a "campaign supervisor" later identified as Clovis.
 In a meeting on March 6, Clovis reportedly told Papadopoulos that "a principal foreign policy focus of the campaign was an improved U.S. relationship with Russia," but Clovis denies having said that.
 Over the next few months, Papadopoulos made repeated but unsuccessful attempts to arrange meetings or contacts between Russian officials and Trump or his campaign representatives.
 Clovis was identified as a campaign supervisor who encouraged Papadopoulos to travel to Russia and meet Russian officials to build relations with the Kremlin.
 It was reported that Clovis has spoken to investigators with the special prosecutor's office and has testified before the federal grand jury looking into the matter.
 He has since withdrawn from the nomination due to the ongoing investigation and questions about his role.

 On November 2, 2017, Clovis withdrew from consideration for the appointment for Under Secretary of Agriculture after he was linked to the special counsel investigation.
 His nomination was not formally withdrawn by President Trump but was instead returned unconfirmed to the President by the U.S. Senate on January 3, 2018, under Standing Rules of the United States Senate, Rule XXXI, paragraph 6.